MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/analytics-api/index.md

 ## Initializing Analytics
 Before you can start collecting the out-of-the-box data that Operational Analytics provides, you first need to initialize Analytics.

-<span style="color:red"> I don't understand the below sentence. do i need to do something in my javascript to get this working?</span>
-In cordova this is done through your native application.
-So the code snippets below are going to show you how to initialize analytics in iOS and Android.

 #### Android:

 ```java